Bankruptcy Myths — What is Fact and What is Fiction

 This is a myth.
 Filing Chapter 7 bankruptcy does not discharge all debt and there are certain types of debts that cannot be discharged.
 These debts include child support, alimony, student loans, restitution for a criminal act, and debts incurred as the result of fraud.

-Bankruptcy Myth #3 - If You Are Married, Both Spouses Have to File Bankruptcy
+Bankruptcy Myth #3 — If You Are Married, You and Your Spouse Have to File Bankruptcy

 Not necessarily.
 It is not uncommon for one spouse to have a significant amount of debt in their name only.
 However, if both spouses have debts they want to discharge that they are both liable for, they should file together.